GoogleCloudPlatform/community/tutorials/zero-to-deploy-with-chef.md

 ### Write a Chef recipe

-1. Create a new recipe directory under `google-cloud`.
+1. Create a new recipe directory under the `google-cloud` cookbook.

         mkdir -p cookbooks/google-cloud/recipes

-1. Edit a new file `cookbooks/google-cloud/recipes/default.rb`:
+1. Edit a new recipe file `cookbooks/google-cloud/recipes/default.rb`:

         gauth_credential 'mycred' do
           action :serviceaccount